Fractals and the monadic second order theory of one successor: Introduction

 \section{Introduction}

-This paper is a contribution to a larger research enterprise (see \cite{FKMS,FHM,HM,H-TameCantor,HW-Monadic,FHW-Compact}) motivated by the following fundamental question:
+This paper is a contribution to a larger research enterprise (see \cite{FKMS,FHM,HM,H-TameCantor,HW-Monadic,FHW-Compact,BH-Cantor}) motivated by the following fundamental question:

 Here we will focus on fractal objects defined in first-order expansions of the ordered real additive group $(\R,<,+)$.
-Throughout this paper $\mathscr{R}$ is a first-order expansion of $(\R,<,+)$, and ``definable'' without modification means ``$\mathscr{R}$-definable, possibly with parameters from $\mathbb{R}$''.
+Throughout this paper $\mathcal{R}$ is a first-order expansion of $(\R,<,+)$, and ``definable'' without modification means ``$\mathcal{R}$-definable, possibly with parameters from $\mathbb{R}$''.
 The main problem we want to address here is:

-The first result in this direction is \cite[Theorem B] {HW-Monadic}, which states that whenever $\mathscr{R}$ defines a Cantor set (that is, a nonempty compact subset of $\R$ without interior or isolated points), then $\mathscr{R}$ defines an isomorphic copy of the two-sorted first-order structure $(\mathcal{P}(\bN),\bN,\in,+1)$.
-The latter structure is the standard model of monadic second-order theory of $(\N,+1)$.
-We will use $\mathscr{B}$ to denote this structure.
-As pointed out in \cite{HW-Monadic}, while the theory of $\mathscr{B}$ is decidable by B\"uchi \cite{Buchi}, the structure does not enjoy any Shelah-style combinatorial tameness properties, such as NIP or NTP2 (see e.g. Simon \cite{Simon-Book} for definitions).
-Thus every structure that defines an isomorphic copy of $\mathscr{B}$, can not satisfy these properties either, and for that reason has to be regarded as complicated or wild in the sense of these combinatorial/model-theoretic tameness notions.
+The first result in this direction is \cite[Theorem B] {HW-Monadic}, stating that whenever $\mathcal{R}$ defines a \textbf{Cantor set} (that is, a nonempty compact subset of $\R$ without interior or isolated points), then $\mathcal{R}$ defines an isomorphic copy of the two-sorted first-order structure $(\mathcal{P}(\bN),\bN,\in,+1)$.
+The latter structure is the standard model of the monadic second-order theory of $(\N,+1)$.
+Let $\mathcal{B}$ denote this structure.
+As pointed out in \cite{HW-Monadic}, while the theory of $\mathcal{B}$ is decidable by B\"uchi \cite{Buchi}, the structure does not enjoy any Shelah-style combinatorial tameness properties, such as NIP or NTP2 (see e.g. Simon \cite{Simon-Book} for definitions).
+Thus every structure that defines an isomorphic copy of $\mathcal{B}$, can not satisfy these properties either, and for that reason has to be regarded as complicated or wild in the sense of these combinatorial/model-theoretic tameness notions.
 In this paper, we extend such results to fractal subsets of $\R^n$.